tej5504/placement_lpd/README.md

 # license-plate-recognition
-This project is license plate detection which detects and extracts the text from it.
+This project is license plate detection which detects and extracts the text from the image.